t0pd4wn/loco.sh/README.md

 Custom functions can be defined in ```profile/custom.sh``` or in ```profile/profile.yaml```.
 If both are present both will be executed.

-1. custom.sh : a script can be provided
+1. custom.sh: a script can be provided
 ```bash
 #!bin/bash
 #-------------------------------------------------------------------------------